 Advocate of Year, Business Pioneer Award (CT Gay, Lesbian, Transgender Chamber of Commerce) 2015 Community: creating meaningful impact We are dedicated to helping to improve the well-being of our communities.
 This commitment is part of our core values and is embraced and supported by our employees across the globe.
-Literacy and education We focus our philanthropy on literacy and education, essential contributors to the growth of healthy individuals, strong communities and a vibrant economy.
-We support programmes for children, families and teenagers that encourage reading, help close the academic achievement gap, prepare people for successful employment, and enhance the capability and opportunities of the future workforce.
-Learn more.

-Local community support

-We also address critical community needs through support of disaster relief efforts and organisations that provide access to health and human services.

-Learn more.

-Employee involvement

-We take special pride in the enthusiastic contributions of Pitney Bowes employee volunteers who donate thousands of hours each year to help community and partner organisations in this work.
-We are delighted to support their diverse volunteer interests with volunteer grants and to deepen their charitable donations through the Pitney Bowes Foundation matching gifts programme.
+We focus our philanthropy on literacy and education, essential contributors to the growth of healthy individuals, strong communities and a vibrant economy.
+We support programs for children, families and teenagers that encourage reading, help close the academic achievement gap, prepare people for successful employment, and enhance the capability and opportunities of the future workforce.
+We also address critical community needs through support of disaster relief efforts and organizations that provide access to health and human services.
+We take special pride in the enthusiastic contributions of Pitney Bowes employee volunteers who donate thousands of hours each year to help community and partner organizations in this work.
+We are delighted to support their diverse volunteer interests with volunteer grants and to deepen their charitable donations through the Pitney Bowes Foundation matching gifts program.

-Learn more.

 Literacy and education Every child deserves the chance to grow into a healthy, productive adult.
 Yet far too many children lack fundamental resources needed to progress academically, acquire critical skills and become successful in today's economy.
-They have limited access to books or programmes that have been proven to make a lifelong difference.
-We help combat this problem by partnering with outstanding non-profits at the global, national and local levels.
-We focus our efforts on at-risk students served by school districts in communities where we have a presence: - We serve young children through programmes that encourage parent engagement, stimulate development of language and literacy skills and foster a true love of learning. - We serve children from pre-nursery to middle school with year-round enrichment programmes, both school-based and after-school.
-Our support for summer programmes helps minimise the loss of academic skills during school holidays. - At the high school level and beyond, we support programmes that motivate and equip students for higher education and potential career choices.
-These programmes range from mentoring and job training to high school equivalency and ESL or other local language programmes.
+They have limited access to books or programs that have been proven to make a lifelong difference.
+We help combat this problem by partnering with outstanding nonprofits at the global, national and local levels.
+We focus our efforts on at-risk students served by school districts in communities where we have a presence: • We serve young children through programs that encourage parent engagement, stimulate development of language and literacy skills and foster a true love of learning. - We serve children from pre-kindergarten through middle school with year-round enrichment programs, both school-based and after-school.
+Our support for summer programs helps minimize the loss of academic skills during school vacations. - At the high school level and beyond, we support programs that motivate and equip students for higher education and potential career choices.
+These programs range from mentoring and job training to high school equivalency and ESL or other local language programs.
 In addition to providing more than \$1.6 million each year in grants, we encourage employees to donate their talent and expertise through skills-based volunteerism.
-From tutoring to participation on non-profit boards, employees across the company donate thousands of hours each year to help children and families in our communities.
-Here are just some of the educational organisations we support:
+From tutoring to participation on nonprofit boards, employees across the company donate thousands of hours each year to help children and families in our communities.
+Here are just some of the educational organizations we support:

-ProLiteracy Worldwide For more than 20 years, we have supported the important work of ProLiteracy Worldwide, a global non-profit focused on adult literacy.
-On January 27, 2016, ProLiteracy presented Pitney Bowes and the Pitney Bowes Foundation with its President's
+ProLiteracy Worldwide For more than 20 years, we have supported the important work of ProLiteracy Worldwide, a global nonprofit focused on adult literacy.
+On January 27, 2016, ProLiteracy presented Pitney Bowes and the Pitney Bowes Foundation with its President's Award in honor of our continuing support of adult literacy and workforce preparedness initiatives on a local, national, and global level.
+We are only the second recipient of this award, first given in 2011.